-- When streaming started, 28k and 56k modems were the common connections available - But by mid-2000s consumers moved to Cable, DSL, or other high-speed connections - Bitrates were up 5-100x, latencies were 4-10x down, packet losses were under 1-2% - This relaxed requirements dramatically! - Progressive downloads become feasible alternatives to streaming!
+- When streaming started, 28k and 56k modems were the common connections available - But by mid-2000s consumers moved to Cable, DSL, or other high-speed connections - Bitrates went up 5-100x, latencies went down 4-10x, packet losses dropped to under 1-2% - This relaxed requirements dramatically! - Progressive downloads become feasible alternatives to streaming!